 But not all plants thrive when moved into the garden.
 Some of them have a hard time adjusting to the change in environment.
 Some produce deep roots that a transplant pot can’t contain.
 Others don’t acclimate well if they’ve spent more time in a greenhouse than in the sun.

 Plus, have you checked the price of transplants lately?
-Depending on the plant, you could be shelling out $4 per plant.
+Depending on the plant, you could be shelling out $4 per plant or more.
 Even with a small raised bed with a few plants, your garden can get expensive in a hurry.

 So, which vegetables should you plant ONLY from seed?

 Beans and peas (both green peas and black-eyed peas) thrive when planted by seed in their native soil.
 Their roots spread horizontally, commanding more lateral space than other plants.

 They also germinate well.
 Peas, because they are planted in the early spring — when the weather and soil temperature are cooler — can take up to 2 weeks to germinate, but when they do, they’re all in.